uu-his/Methods/README.md

 ### Week 5
 #### Tutorial: the quantitative approach to history.
 Using the articles you brought with you, we will use this session to discuss about the pros and cons of quantitative research.
-The other readings (Cleveland) are in preparation for next week but will not be discussed.
+The other readings (Cleveland) are in preparation for later weeks but will not be discussed.
 #### Readings:
 * Cleveland, _The elements of graphing data_ (Monterey 1985), pp. 3--101.
 Book available on course reserve shelf from Monday onwards -- please do not reserve it.